casbey/RecipeSharingWebsiteAD/Documentations/System Design Document.md

 Since it is a simplified design, we consolidate data interactions into just one or two classes, reducing redundancy.

 * **DatabaseHandler**: A single class to manage database connections and execute queries.
 It handles common operations like retrieving user data, adding recipes, fetching comments, and so on.
 It contains methods like:
-* fetchData(table, conditions): Generic function to retrieve data from any table.
+* select(table, row_base, conditions): Generic function to retrieve data from any table.
-* insertData(table, data): Inserts data into specified table.
-* updateData(table, data, conditions): Updates records based on conditions.
+* executeStatement(table, conditions): Generic function to execute SQL statements.

 ## 9.2 Business Logic Layer
 A single Service class manages most of the logic for this kind of website.
 This class handles operations related to recipes, comments, ratings, and favorites without the need to separate them into different services.

-* **RecipeService**: This class would handle the core functionality of the site:
+* **Recipes**: This class would handle the core functionality of the site:
-* createRecipe(): Validates inputs and creates a new recipe.
+* create(): Validates inputs and creates a new recipe.
-* searchRecipes(): Allows searching by name or ingredient.
+* search(): Allows searching by name or ingredient.
-* rateRecipe(): Handles ratings, calculates averages.
-* addFavorite(): Adds a recipe to user favorites.
+* del(): Deletes the recipe.
+* modify(): Edits the recipe.
+* more(): Opens a more detailed view about the recipe.

 ## 9.3 Client-Side Layer
 On the client side, we are focusing on minimal UI components without complex structures.

 * index.html: This HTML file includes basic page layouts for home, recipe detail, upload page, etc.
-* JavaScript Functions: Keeps functions in a single file (e.g., scripts.js) to handle UI logic and interactions.
-Some example functions:
-1. displayRecipeList(): Renders a list of recipes.
-2. viewRecipeDetail(): Displays detailed view when a recipe is clicked.
-3. submitRecipe(): Handles recipe upload.
-4. searchRecipes(): Filters recipes based on search criteria.
 * Basic CSS: Styles a simple single stylesheet, focusing on layout and responsiveness.

 # 11. Maintenance Plan